 to graduate with the technology skills needed for professional success and lifetime

 The Learning Resource Center provides academic and personal support in the forms of study groups, tutoring, workshops, individual consultations and follow-up.
 The center works with students on developing and/or refreshing skills in areas such as time management, note taking, reading, mathematics, test taking and stress management.
-It is located on the second floor of College Hall.
+It is located on the third floor of College Hall.

 The director of the center also serves as the counselor for disability services.